 - The subject-matter of the post should have a reasonable connection to India;

 - The content, of course, must be original.
 When referring to external content, please acknowledge the author of the source material;

 - Wherever practicable, all judgments, law commission reports, and other documents referred to in the draft post should bear a hyperlink to a publicly available copy of the document under reference;

 - There are no strict rules on the font, as long as the font size and style are uniform throughout the post.
 That said, point 11 Calibri styled font is highly recommended.
 Page borders, non-justified text, colored text, are all definitely avoidable.

 - There should be minimal use of footnotes/endnotes in the draft.

-If you would like to submit a blog proposal or ask a query, please send us an email at email@example.com.
+If you would like to submit a blog proposal or deliberate on a theme/idea, please send us an email to email@example.com.

 We look forward to receiving your submissions.